 During the pandemic, employers still have a legal duty to investigate harassment complaints promptly.
-Remote working and social distancing requirements do not eliminate the investigation requirement but do pose unique challenges for investigators.
+Remote working and social distancing requirements do not eliminate this requirement but do pose unique challenges for investigators.
 While certainly not preferable to in-person interviews, in comparison to purely telephonic interviews, videoconferencing allows investigators to assess the witness’s credibility better and to share documents with the witness for questioning.
-It may be easier to assess credibility by using video conferencing now, instead of in-person interviews where masks cover a witnesses’ facial expressions.
-If an employer has a good protocol already for doing a harassment investigation, they should follow those protocols, even remotely, to the best of their ability.
+It may be easier to determine credibility by using video conferencing now instead of in-person interviews where masks cover a witnesses’ facial expressions.
+If an employer has a suitable protocol already for doing a harassment investigation, they should follow those protocols, even remotely, to the best of their ability.
 Don’t delay an investigation during the pandemic but consider these additional suggestions to ensure it’s done to the highest pre-pandemic standard:

 - Ensure that the videoconferencing software does not allow for unilateral recording.
-A witness may also need to be advised not to record the interview in any form.
+A witness may also need to be cautioned not to record the interview in any form.

-- It can be more difficult to assess a worker’s credibility remotely than in person, where an investigator can carefully watch a witness’ body language.
-Additionally, if someone has a cultural background that predisposes them to avoid eye contact, that may be more easily mistaken as dishonesty over a video interview.
+- It can be more challenging to assess a worker’s credibility remotely than in person, where an investigator can carefully watch a witness’s body language.
+Conversely, if someone has a cultural background that predisposes them to avoid eye contact, that may be more easily mistaken as dishonesty over a video interview.

 - Before the interview, the investigators should consider establishing an alternative means of communication if the preferred method suffers from technological issues.
-A trial run-through is also advisable to address technological obstacles.
+A trial run-through is also advisable to address technical obstacles.

-Anti-harassment training may be the last thing on employers’ minds during the pandemic, especially if they don’t operate in any of the several states mandating training.
-However, while working remotely, employers may see an opportunity to use this time by holding online training sessions to take proactive prevention steps.
+Anti-harassment training may be the last thing on employers’ minds during the pandemic, especially if they don’t operate in one of several states that mandate training.
 Currently, we are offering Workplace Harassment Awareness Training through virtual instructor-led classes or on-demand classes.

-For those in charge of conducting investigations for their organization, we offer the virtual instructor-led class Conducting Effective Internal Investigations.
-This ½ day class teaches participants how to conduct witness interviews, appropriately document the investigation, assess witness credibility, and prepare an investigation report.
+For those in charge of conducting investigations for their organization, we offer the virtual instructor-led class, Conducting Effective Internal Investigations.
+This half-day class teaches participants how to conduct witness interviews, appropriately document the investigation, assess witness credibility, and prepare an investigation report.
 It also covers the legal rights of investigation participants and recommendations for post-investigation follow-up.
-Our next session is August 26.
+Our next session is April 23, 2021.

-Eligible Archbright members are encouraged to contact the HR Hotline regarding policy updates and advice on the appropriate response to harassment in the physical and remote workplace.
+Eligible Archbright members are encouraged to contact the HR Hotline regarding policy updates and advice on appropriately responding to harassment in the physical and remote workplace.
 Since the pandemic began, Archbright has enhanced its investigation services to allow for compliant and effective remote investigations and offers online investigation services.